HeyTomCat/ProgramLangs/langs/malx/spec.md

 If a bit isn't equal to its redundant copy, replace the bit with the copy.
 If 3 or more copys don't correspond to the bit,
 its more likely, that because the reundants are stored in batches, they are corrupted so instead change the redundant copy
 to the corresponding bit.
-Even with this simple corruption correction a warning should still be outputed if any bit isn't
+Even with this simple corruption correction a warning of possible corruption should still be outputed
-equal to its redundant copy.
+if any bit isn't equal to its redundant copy.
 ## Management of external commands
 All external commands from 0 to 255 are system reserved, but from 256 to 65535 are user defined (see SPECIFICATIONS FOR COMMANDS
 AND BIT MANAGEMENT).
 These user defined external commands will be defined and saved in a COMMANDS.EXT (external) file.
 In this file every